jusgermann/opposition_calculator/README.md

 Developed By Justin G. - jusgermann@gmail.com

-THis program is written in Python 3.8.
+This program is written in Python 3.8.